1. Digitalization Becomes an Unavoidable Standard

 - Resistance to change: teams may be reluctant to adopt new tools.

-- Initial investment cost: although profitable in the long term, digital solutions require an upfront budget.
+- Initial investment cost: although profitable in the long run, digital solutions require an upfront budget.

 6. Cadulis: An Ally to Overcome These Challenges